bgonzalezbustamante/demo-regularisation/README.md

 These files will be overwritten if you reproduced the steps described below.

 - **Stage 1.** Run R script "stage_1_data_cleaning.R" from the code folder.
-This script cleans XXX data.
+This script splits V-Dem data<sup id="a1">[1](#f1)</sup> and merges them with World Bank indicators on GDP growth and inflation.
+Then, a significantly smaller and more manageable data set is saved in XXX format on this repository.

 - **Stage 2.** Run R script "stage_2_regularisation.R" from the code folder.
-This script contains the R demonstration.
+This script contains the regularisation and cross-validation demonstration for R.

+- **Stage 3.**

-Alternatively, it is possible to run stage_2 to check the methods directly.
+It is possible to run the code from the second stage onward to check the methods directly.
+Considering the volume of V-Dem data (XXX), running the first code takes some time.

 ### Codebook